 Calibrating the Home Cinema Room for PMC

 We utilised the advanced features in the Bryston Storm Audio SP4 to calibrate the audio.
-This meant a few days of constant tweaks and fettling, to make sure that the audio was dialled in to the PMC tech team’s satisfaction.
-PMC gave us carte blanche to use any and all means to gain the maximum performance from the system.
+This meant a few days of constant tweaks and fettling, to make sure that the audio was dialled into the PMC tech team’s satisfaction.
+PMC gave us carte blanche to use any and all means to gain maximum performance from the system.

 Cable and Interconnects

 As an installer, we look for products that will give us the perfect performance we desire, whilst being efficient and enjoyable to install.
 We consequently selected the excellent specialist products from Kordz for this project.

 With so many interconnects and terminations to make, using the Kordz One Series Push Through Connectors allowed us to be very productive.
 And we can be confident that the terminations are robust and will stand the test of time.

 - Apple TV